coap-security/coap-ace-poc-overview/README.md

 ACE is designed to allow this role to be played by highly constrained devices: with the concrete profile used here, there is no need even for asymmetric cryptography.

-The device houses several losely coupled components:
+The device houses several loosely coupled components:

-* The actual application:
+* The domain application:
-  reading sensor values, driving actuators or any control componet built on their combination.
+  reading sensor values, driving actuators or any control component built on their combination.
+* A CoAP application:
+  mapping the domain application to CoAP resources, possibly using standardized interfaces.
+  This mapping also expresses the minimum properties (typically a "scope") a client needs to provide credentials for for any operation.
 * A CoAP stack:
   mapping request coming through the network through the security layer to application requests.
+  For easy local communication with user devices, this is implemented using the CoAP-over-GATT protocol.

   Note that the security layers used here are "on top" of CoAP.
   This allows applying them consistently on any transport of CoAP.
   For example, a device might offer the same interfaces over Bluetooth and over UDP when connected through a cellular network.